 - Sleep in a room that is dark, quiet and fresh-smelling.
 Do not expose yourself to bright light while you are sleeping.
 Light will make your brain stay awake.

 - It is important to sleep in a well-ventilated room.
 Don't be afraid to open a window, even in winter.
 It is better to put on an extra wool blanket than to breathe in stale air.
 The amount of clean oxygen-rich air that you breathe has an effect on your growth.
 Poor air can cause breathing problems and prevents you from growing during sleep.

 - Sleep in clean, soft and comfortable clothes.
 Rough clothing can block blood circulation and make you shift and turn many times during the night, thus preventing deep sleep.
-Remember, growth hormone can only work well when you fall into deep sleep.
+Remember, growth hormones can only work well when you fall into deep sleep.